 Policy makers’ intentions for putting a price on carbon is to transit to a low carbon economy by incentivizing innovation and expansion of new low-carbon technologies and phasing out fossil fuels reliance.
 However, the methods to deliver that remain testing.

 Concerns over protectionism and retaliatory measures across trading borders are rising.
 Assumptions over the cost of CBAM would eventually fall upon consumers and the revenue gains through CBAM are also questioned if it is really directing to combat climate change and a transition to a low-carbon economy.

 EU’s key trading partners that fall within the range of CBAM restrictions are worried about their exposures and competitiveness.
-This will incentivise these key trading partners to consider building their own ETS or carbon tariffs to at least gain from the carbon price linked to goods that they produce rather than see the levy simply being paid to the EU, said by Energy Voice.
-The cost for imposing the same (or close to) the CBAM or comply by calculating and decarbonising the goods are adding to this complexity for developing countries.
+This will incentivize these key trading partners to consider building their own ETS or carbon tariffs to at least gain from the carbon price linked to goods that they produce rather than see the levy simply being paid to the EU, said Energy Voice.
+The cost for imposing the same (or close to) the CBAM or comply by calculating and decarbonizing the goods are adding to this complexity for developing countries.

 (written by Yitong Yuan)